UFHealth/eslint-config-ufhealth/README.md

 ```

 That's basically it.
 Override any settings you want from this configuration by just adding them directly to your `.eslintrc` file.

+## Changelog

+The [commit log](./commits/master) should be pretty readable.
+If it isn't, please yell at us.